nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 bundle info --path minima
 {% endhighlight %}

+> The minima theme is open source and available under the [MIT license](https://opensource.org/licenses/MIT), so we can freely copy and modify it.
+> Do include the LICENSE.txt file though.

-The installation directory (e.g. _PATH/lib/ruby/gems/2.7.0/gems/minima-2.5.1_), should be returned by the command.
+The installation directory (e.g. _PATH/gems/minima-2.5.1_), should be returned by the command.
 Navigate to the found directory and copy all files (excluding the `README.md`) to your own project's root directory.
 Your project's root directory should now contain the following files and directories: